MARCH 2021

 The Nikko AM ARK Disruptive Innovation Strategy seeks to capture long-term capital growth by taking advantage of changing trends caused by technology-enabled innovations that cut across economic sectors, industries and geographic regions.

 ARK Investment Management LLC (ARK), a strategic partner of the Nikko AM Group, is the investment advisor for the strategy.
-Based in Florida, ARK is an investment manager focused solely on disruptive innovation that should change the way the world works.
+Based in St. Petersburg, Florida, ARK is an investment manager focused solely on disruptive innovation that should change the way the world works.

 ARK’s investment philosophy

 ARK believes that innovation is key to growth.
-Disruptive innovation is the introduction of a technology-enabled product or service that changes an industry landscape by offering simplicity and accessibility, while driving down costs.
+Disruptive innovation is the introduction of a technology-enabled product or service that changes an industry landscape typically by offering simplicity and accessibility, while driving down costs.
 Despite its potential, the magnitude of disruptive innovation and the investment opportunities it creates are often unrecognized or misunderstood by traditional investors.
 ARK believes it can outperform broad-based benchmarks over the course of a full market cycle, with low correlations of relative returns to traditional growth and value strategies.

 Investment strategy